sweng-epfl/public/exercises/security/ctf/README.md

 If you find a way to get a flag that does not seem to be the intended vulnerability, let us know!
 We will be very happy to award bonus points for creative hackers.

 The app is not supposed to crash.
-If you find any bug, weird behaviour or crash, please let us know on Piazza or in the [Github Issues](https://github.com/sweng-epfl/public/issues)!
+If you find any bug, weird behaviour or crash, please let us know on the course forum or in the [Github Issues](https://github.com/sweng-epfl/public/issues)!
 We will be very happy to improve our application.

 ## Miscellaneous